leothorp/yarn-exclude/README.md

 ### Overview

-This library is intended mainly for deploying a single package in a yarn monorepo to a CI environment, (which will often run yarn install from the monorepo root), without needing to install all dependencies from unused sibling packages.
-This is done by temporarily modifying package.json to only contain the non-excluded workspaces before running `yarn install` (essentially simulating what would happen if the excluded packages were never present).
-It will not check if the excluded workspace is actually depended upon or not by the included ones; you'll want to make sure of that before using this.
+This library provides a way to exclude packages in a yarn monorepo when running `yarn install`, only installing dependencies for the desired workspaces.
+The main intended use case is for easily deploying a single workspace to a CI environment, without the overhead of dependencies from all sibling packages being installed.

+This is accomplished by temporarily modifying package.json to only contain the non-excluded workspaces before running `yarn install` (essentially simulating what would happen if the excluded packages were never present in the first place).

 ### Usage